A favorite of tourists and locals alike, discover the best things to see, do and eat in DC's historic Georgetown

 Georgetown is loaded with beloved lunch spots.
-If you’re looking for a quick, casual bite, hit up the homegrown chain Sweetgreen for healthy-yet-delicious salads, Good Stuff Eatery (owned by former Top Chef contestant Spike Mendelsohn) for decadent burgers and milkshakes, Stachowski’s for out-of-the-box butcher sandwiches, or or check out the full cafe menu at Malmaison.
+If you’re looking for a quick, casual bite, hit up the homegrown chain Sweetgreen for healthy-yet-delicious salads, Good Stuff Eatery (owned by former Top Chef contestant Spike Mendelsohn) for decadent burgers and milkshakes, or Stachowski’s for out-of-the-box butcher sandwiches.
 Don’t forget to swing by Olivia Macaron, The Dough Jar or Levain Bakery afterwards for sweet treats that are totally Instagrammable.

 Looking for a unique experience?
 Try this live game, in which a small group of participants must decipher clues to find their way out of a locked room.
 The Georgetown location has three different themed rooms.
 Note that reservations are required.

 Georgetown is home to 30-plus design showrooms and stores, from contemporary to traditional home furnishings and decor.
 Cady’s Alley anchors the Georgetown Design District, with more than 20 showrooms and boutiques nestled in a cluster of historic industrial buildings.
 Enter at 3300 M Street NW, or access the area’s cobblestone walkway from M and 33rd or 34th streets.